kimtore/pms/README.md

 This functionality is present in the `0.42.x` branch, but missing in master:

-* Basic player controls: consume, repeat, single, random.
+* Controlling player flags: consume, repeat, single, random.
 * Automatically add songs to the queue when it is nearing end.
 * Remote playlist management.
 * ...and probably more.